Temporary Mailing Address

 DISTRICT CLERK - COVID-19 UPDATE

-The Aransas County Courthouse is closed to the general public; and only those with essential business will be allowed in by appointment.
-Please utilize the instructions found here for information on how to conduct business with the Aransas County District Clerk's office during this closure.
-District Clerk - Covid 19 Closure Notice.
+The Aransas County Courthouse will re-open to the general public in a limited capacity on Monday, May 4, 2020.
+Please utilize the instructions found here for information on how to conduct business with the Aransas County District Clerk's office.
+District Clerk - Covid 19 Limited Re-Opening Notice.

 For Immediate Release - Temporary Suspension of Passport Application Acceptance due to Coronavirus Outbreak